-If your nameservers are pointed to Pagely to take advantage of the great benefits of PressDNS, you might need to update your DNS records for other services such as email.
+If your domain is pointing to Pagely nameservers to take advantage of the great benefits of PressDNS, you may need to update your DNS records for other services such as email.
 In this article, we’ll show you how to manage DNS records inside PressDNS.

-Note: Keep in mind that these DNS records only apply if you’re using PressDNS by pointing your domain’s nameservers to Pagely.
+Note: Keep in mind that these DNS records only apply if you’re using PressDNS by pointing your domain name to Pagely nameservers.
 For more information on pointing your nameservers, take a look at our article on using PressDNS.

 If you’re looking for more information on the different DNS records you can set within PressDNS, take a look at our article on DNS record types.